About Ron Wyden

 He was elected to the US Senate in 1996, after serving in the US House of Representatives for 15 years, and holds the Senate seat once held by his mentor, the late Wayne Morse.

 Standing Tall for America

 In the Senate, Senator Wyden is known for his bipartisan approach to solving problems, his effectiveness in getting things done, and his creative approach to tough problems - particularly in the areas of health care, technology, and natural resources.

-Ron won a basketball scholarship to the University of California-Santa Barbara, and played in Division I competition for two seasons before transferring to Stanford University to complete his Bachelors degree with distinction.
-He earned his law degree from the University of Oregon School of Law in 1974, after which he taught gerontology and co-founded the Oregon chapter of the Grey Panthers, an advocacy group for the elderly.
-He also served as the director of Oregon Legal Services for the Elderly from 1977 to 1979 and was a member of the Oregon State Board of Examiners of Nursing Home Administrators during that same period.
-He served in the U.S. House of Representatives from 1981 until his election to the U.S. Senate.
+Ron played Division I basketball for two seasons as a scholarship athlete at UC Santa Barbara before transferring to Stanford University to complete his undergraduate education.
+In 1974, he earned his law degree from the University of Oregon School of Law.
+After law school, he taught gerontology and co-founded the Oregon chapter of the Gray Panthers, an advocacy group for the elderly.
+From 1977 to 1979, he was the director of Oregon Legal Services for the Elderly and served as a member of the Oregon State Board of Examiners of Nursing Home Administrators.
+He was elected to the US House of Representatives in 1980 and served until his election to the US Senate in 1996.

-Senator Wyden’s home is in Portland; he is married to Nancy Wyden, whom he wed in September 2005.
-He has four children: Adam, 24, Lilly, 18, and Ava Rose and William Peter, both born on October 26, 2007 in Portland.
+Senator Wyden’s home is in Portland.
+He is married to Nancy Wyden, whom he wed in September 2005.
+He has five children: Adam, Lilly, Ava, William, and Scarlett.